-With that caution in mind, as an investor you can also use a short position hedge against market-wide risk.
-By adding a limited amount of short exposure to your portfolio, based on companies or industries you believe to be overvalued, you can create a segment of your portfolio that will ideally do well overall, but which is specifically tailored to profit in the case of market-wide losses.
+With that caution in mind, as an investor, you can also use a short position hedge against market-wide risk.
+By adding a limited amount of short exposure to your portfolio, based on companies or industries you believe to be overvalued, you can create a segment of your portfolio that will ideally do well overall but is specifically tailored to profit in the case of market-wide losses.

 Long-short investing is a diversification strategy that involves taking both long and short positions in the same portfolio over a period of time.
 It allows you to hedge against systematic risk by investing in stocks that will profit even during a market-wide decline.
 This may not be a strong investment strategy for everyone which is why it is important to work with an advisor who can advise on your unique financial goals.

 - Consider talking to a financial advisor about how long-short investing could boost your total returns.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- If you’d like more information on what it means to take a long or a short position, check out this explainer.
-And if you’re wondering how much your portfolio needs to grow to achieve a given goal, use this helpful calculator to find out.
+- If you’re wondering how much your portfolio needs to grow to achieve a given goal, use this helpful investment calculator to find out.